 • Diagnostic use of rigid contact lenses

 • Rabinowitz diagnostic criteria consist of videokeratography derived indices which when abnormal in value should alert the clinician to consider a diagnosis of keratoconus.

-Rigid contact lenses are the mainstay of keratoconus treatment.
+Rigid contact lenses are the mainstay in the treatment of this corneal disease.

 Keratoconus can rarely progress to acute corneal hydrops.
-Keratoconus can lead to Central stromal oedema and secondary severe corneal scarring.
+It can lead to Central stromal oedema and secondary severe corneal scarring.

 Most patients with keratoconus do well with rigid contact lens care.
 About 10-20% of patients eventually require corneal transplantation, but this number is believed to increase if good contact lens care is unavailable.
 Data suggest that this disease, although progressive, stabilises after some time in most patients.

 • Keratitis, interstitial